uberspark/uberxmhf/xmhf/doc/building-xmhf.md

-    make install-dev       # Installs just dev headers and libs make test              # Runs various automated tests make clean             # Deletes all object files make init-late         # Explicitly builds the Linux kernel module for
+    make install-dev       # Installs just dev headers and libs make test              # Runs various automated tests make clean             # Deletes all object files
-                           # a dynamic late launch

 The functioning of `make install-dev` and `make test` are hypapp-specific.
 For example, in TrustVisor, the primary prerequisite